MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_CreateANewCustomRoleToGrantAccessToManageAppRegistrations.md

 1. Sign in to the [https://portal.azure.com](https://portal.azure.com) using a Global administrator account.

-1. Open the portal menu and then select **Azure Active Directory**.
+2. Open the portal menu and then select **Azure Active Directory**.

-1. On the Azure Active Directory blade, under **Manage**, select **Roles and administrators**.
+3. On the Azure Active Directory blade, under **Manage**, select **Roles and administrators**.

-1. On the Roles and administrators blade, on the menu, select **New custom role**.
+4. On the Roles and administrators blade, on the menu, select **New custom role**.

     ![Screen image displaying the Roles and administrators blade with the New custom role menu option highlighted](./media/lp3-mod1-new-custom-role.png)

-1. In the New custom role blade, on the Basics tab, in the name box, enter **My custom app role**.
+5. In the New custom role blade, on the Basics tab, in the name box, enter **My custom app role**.

-1. Review the remaining options and then select **Next**.
+6. Review the remaining options and then select **Next**.

-1. On the Permissions tab, review the available permissions.
+7. On the Permissions tab, review the available permissions.

-1. In the **Search by permission name or description** box, enter **credentials**.
+8. In the **Search by permission name or description** box, enter **credentials**.

-1. In the results, select the **Manage** permissions and then select **Next**.
+9. In the results, select the **Manage** permissions and then select **Next**.

     ```
-       microsoft.directory/servicePrincipals/managePasswordSingSignOnCredentials     -   Manage password sign sign-on credentials or service principals.
+       microsoft.directory/servicePrincipals/managePasswordSingleSignOnCredentials  -   Manage password single sign-on credentials or service principals.
        microsoft.directory/servicePrincipals/synchronizationCredentials/manage    -   Manage application provisioning secrets and credentials.
     ```

     ![Screen image displaying the New custom role Permissions tab with search, manage permissions, and Next highlighted](./media/lp3-mod1-custom-role-permissions.png)

+    **Why Pick Those Two** - For application provisionsing these two items are the bare mimimum permissions needed to enable and enforce single sign-on for the application or service principal being created; and be able to assign the enterise application to a set of users or groups.
+Other permissions could also be granted.
+You can get a full list of available permissions at `https://docs.microsoft.com/azure/active-directory/roles/custom-enterprise-app-permissions`.

-1. Review the changes and then select **Create**.
+10. Review the changes and then select **Create**.